HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="cache_header_usage.sql"
 ) }}

 On this page, we see that more than a quarter of websites don't use caching at all.
-This is a huge loss for sustainability and performance (and, for obvious reasons, users).
+This is a huge loss for sustainability and performance and—for obvious reasons, users.

 ## SEO and sustainability